Xavier-IV/silver-ili/README.md

 This game is in very early development, expect major breaking changes from time to time.

 If you'd like to contribute, please contact me first.
 Take a look at the CONTRIBUTING.md as well.

+### Running the Godot Project

+To run the Godot project and contribute to the game, follow these steps:

+1. Install Godot Engine on your computer.
+2. Clone the repo.
+3. Open Godot Engine and select "Import" to import the project.
+4. Build and run the project.

+Happy contributing!